Performatism.de

 • A philosophical attempt to combine Norbert Elias’s theory of civilization with Ernst Cassirer‘s neo-Kantian epistemology (both thought systems existed well before postmodernism) in order to overcome the social philosophy of postmodernism (Derrida, Lacan/Žižek, Bourdieu).
 No discussion of cultural history in the usual sense of the term.

 Eshelman, Raoul.
 Performatism, or the End of Postmodernism.
-Aurora 2008.
+Aurora CO 2008.

 Eshelman, Raoul.
 Die Rückkehr des Glaubens.
 Zur performatistischen Wende in der Kultur.
 Hamburg 2016.